-- Remove it from the heat and stir in the extract and set it aside.
+- Remove the sugar mixture from the heat and stir in the extract.
+Set it aside for just a second.

-- Now pour the mixture into the lined pan very quickly.
+- Now pour the mixture into the oil-sprayed pan very quickly.

-- Next, also quickly, add the food coloring and using a knife or toothpick, swirl the color.
+- Quickly, add the food coloring as drops and using a long skewer or knife or toothpick, swirl the color.

 - Let the marshmallow stand uncovered at room temperature until it is completely firm.
-(I did this overnight)
+At least 3 hours, but preferably overnight.